Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 different aspects of yourself protects your assets.
 You fear “putting all your eggs in one basket.”
 You seek to balance the things you label drudgery and the things you label exciting.
-In doing so you see yourself as “spending your time” wisely, and you call yourself a “wellrounded individual.”
+In doing so you see yourself as “spending your time” wisely, and you call yourself a “well-rounded individual.”
 As long as more than this is not sought, more than this will not be realized.

 9.39 Seeking what you have lost in other people, places, and things is but a sign that you do not understand that what you have lost still belongs to you.
 What you have lost is missing, not gone.
 What you have lost is hidden to you but has not disappeared nor ceased to be.
 What you have lost is valuable indeed, and this you know.
 But you know not what this valuable something is.
 One thing alone is sure: When you have found it you will know that it has been found.
 This is what will bring you happiness and peace, contentment and a sense of belonging.
 This is what